deng-ai-lab/MERF/README.md

 git clone https://github.com/deng-ai-lab/MERF
 ```

-To enable antibody evolution with Rosetta Docking protocol, users can install Rosetta and compile it in Massage Passing Interface (MPI) format, following [Rosetta Documents](https://docs.rosettacommons.org/demos/latest/tutorials/install_build/install_build)
+To enable antibody evolution using the Rosetta Docking protocol, users are recommended to install Rosetta and compile it in Message Passing Interface (MPI) format, following the instructions in the [Rosetta Documents](https://docs.rosettacommons.org/demos/latest/tutorials/install_build/install_build)

-## Dataset

-The SKEMPI v2.0 dataset is downloaded from [SKEMPI v2](https://life.bsc.es/pid/skempi2/).
-The AB-Bind dataset is downloaded from [AB-Bind](https://github.com/sarahsirin/AB-Bind-Database).

-For reproductivity, we provide zip files of structures after atom repairation in  `\data`, both wild-type and mutant Ab-Ag complexes.
-Users are encouraged to download and unzip these files before running scripts from [Data](https://bhpan.buaa.edu.cn/link/AA4559117CC4E843D9BF9AC782C5D4E009).

-## Usage

-### Pretrain MERF

-By running `pretrain_and_val.py` scripts, users can get pretrained MERF parameters with cross-validation results in AB-Bind dataset.

-### Antibody evolution

-To enable antibody evolution, users should install and compile Rosetta in MPI format first.
-After installation, users can run the following code to make ensure the environment variables.
+After Rosetta installation, ensure the relevant environment variables are properly configured by executing:

 ```
 export PATH="{PATH_TO_MPI}/mpi_instll/bin/:$PATH"